noi-techpark/odh-docs/source/includes/involved.rst

       +++++

-      This service is most suitable for :ref:`Data Consumers
-      <data-consumer-def>` and App developers.
+      This service is most suitable for Data Consumers and App developers.

    .. grid-item-card::
       :columns: 12